 OTHER GREAT RELAXANTS that you probably have in your kitchen cupboard are: chamomile, rose, lavender, mint, tulsi, and more!

-In case you missed it, our 'communi-tea' stress relief tea is out.
+In case you missed it, our 'communi-tea' Stress Relief tea is out.
 It is our pay it forward tea to assist during these particularly intensive times.
-We have donated several hundred so far to causes in support of black lives.
+We have donated over 500 tea's so far to causes in support of black lives.
 Read more here.